LGBTQ people are under attack in state legislatures. Help us fight back.

-This is the fourth video released for the re-launch of HRC’s Americans for Marriage Equality video campaign.
-Last week, legendary skateboarder and CEO Tony Hawk showed his support for marriage equality through a web ad where he states, "We all deserve to follow our hearts, and we need to continue working until every state recognizes marriage as an equal right."
+This is the fourth video released for the re-launch of HRC’s Americans for Marriage Equality Video campaign.
+Last week, legendary skateboarder and CEO Tony Hawk showed his support for marriage equality through a web ad where he states, “We all deserve to follow our hearts, and we need to continue working until every state recognizes marriage as an equal right.”
+Hawk’s video followed Susan Sarandon and Demi Lovato.

 Same-sex couples can legally marry in nineteen states and the District of Columbia, while 31 states have a law or constitutional amendment restricting marriage to the union of one man and one woman.
 However, polling continues to show Americans moving inexorably in the direction of supporting equality for same-sex couples, and there are over 70 court cases across the country challenging bans on marriage equality.